 Bronchodilators

 Dogs may also benefit from medications that increase the diameter of the airways.
-Theophylline (as discussed in the acute management section) works well for some dogs.
+Theophylline works well for some dogs.
 Other dogs may benefit from inhaled albuterol delivered through the AeroDawg mask.
 However, bronchodilators are typically not effective as the only treatment measure.

 Management may involve a combination of the medications listed above plus some steps that you can take at home.

-There aren’t any approved at-home therapies for helping a dog in an acute respiratory crisis.
-However, in cases of mild pneumonia and stable chronic bronchitis, your vet may advise the use of nebulization and coupage treatments at home.
+There aren’t any effective at-home therapies for helping a dog in an acute respiratory crisis.
+However, if your dog’s chronic bronchitis is stable, your vet may discuss some things you can do at home to help manage symptoms.

-Alternatively, some vets may recommend that you run hot water in the shower while keeping the bathroom door closed to create a steam-filled room for your pup.
+Alternatively, some vets may recommend that you run hot water in the shower to create a steam-filled bathroom for your pup.
 When dogs breathe in the steam-filled air, it moisturizes their airways.
 This makes it easier for accumulated mucus to move out of the airways.
-Most vets recommend breathing in this air for 10 to 15 minutes at a time.
-Remember not to put your dog directly into the shower.
-Also, watch your dog carefully to ensure he or she doesn’t overheat.
+Usually 10-15 minutes is enough to help.

-While your sweet doggie breathes the steam-filled air, you can perform coupage.
+Another at-home treatment your vet may recommend is coupage.
 This is where you place one cupped hand against one side of your pet’s chest.
-Then, you bring your hand up and down, making contact with your dog’s side as if you were lightly tapping a drum.
+Then, you contact the side of your dog’s chest as if you were lightly tapping a drum.
 This technique can help bring mucus up from deep in his or her airways.
-Coupage can be performed for three to five minutes on one side and then the other.
-However, avoid doing this right after your dog has eaten dinner.
+You can think of it as patting someone on the back to help with a coughing fit.

 Environmental and dietary modifications